 In this, our third installment of our interview series, we’ll take a closer look at an MBA interview permutation—the team-based interview or group discussion.
 You can view the first two parts of this interview series here: open versus invitation-only interviews and blind interviews versus non-blind interviews.

-What Is the Team-Based Discussion at Wharton?
+What Is the Team-Based Discussion for the Wharton MBA?

 Several years ago, the admissions office at the University of Pennsylvania’s Wharton School partnered with the Wharton Innovation group to launch a new evaluation method, the team-based discussion (TBD).
 As its name suggests, as part of the TBD, applicants are placed into a group with five to six other applicants for an interactive discussion about real-life business scenarios, designed to reveal to the Admissions Committee how each applicant approaches and analyzes specific situations.

-Here’s the prompt applicants received in the 2017-18 application season:
+Here’s the prompt applicants received in the 2023-24 application season: